kissflow/lcnc-sdk-js/README.md

 ### 4) Fetch Api through lcnc sdk

-Fetches any external api & other kissflow api using this method.
+Fetch any external api & other kissflow api using this method.

 > Note: This method has a limit of 10 seconds for an api call